What Are Macrolides and How Do They Work?

 - Bronchiectasis (a condition where the bronchial tubes of lungs are permanently damaged)

-- Cystic fibrosis (a disorder which produces abnormally thick mucus leading to blockage of bronchi in the lungs)
+- Cystic fibrosis (a disorder that produces abnormally thick mucus leading to blockage of bronchi in the lungs)

-- Pharyngitis (inflammation of the back of the throat, often referred as sore throat)
+- Pharyngitis (inflammation of the back of the throat, often referred to as sore throat)

 - Tonsillitis (inflammation of the tonsils)